cypherpunk-academy/2064/en/062_2023_Class meeting.md

 "I can't go along with this.
 I can't do this."

-"Absolutely."
-Kevin replied.
+"Absolutely," Kevin replied.
 "But nobody has to go along with it, it's perfectly okay for me if someone doesn't want to go along with it.
-But me, I can't help it."
+But for me, I can't help it."

 "I'm in, too," Sophie shouted.
 "For Marlene!"